Email FacebookTwitterMenu burgerClose thin

 From brackets to deductions, Trump’s tax proposal includes broad changes.
 See how the plan could affect you.

-The Congressional Budget Office estimates that the bill will add $2.4 trillion to the national debt between 2025 and 2034.
+The Congressional Budget Office estimates that the new law will add $3.4 trillion to the national debt between 2025 and 2034, despite nearly $1 trillion in cuts to Medicaid.

-Here’s how the proposed SALT deduction caps and the income thresholds for phase-outs would increase each year under the legislation:
+Here’s how the proposed SALT deduction caps and the income thresholds for phase-outs would have increased each year under the original House bill:

 Tax YearProposed SALT Deduction LimitProposed Phase-Out Threshold (MAGI)